ceydaduzgec/SWE574/docs/developer-handbook/developing-new-feature.md

 ### Don'ts :no_entry_sign:

-- Never merge `development` into your feature branch.
+- Never merge `dev` into your feature branch.
-  - `development` branch contains untested and possibly backward incompatible features.
-By doing so, your feature branch would deploy this changes to `production` at the end of the git flow.
+  - `dev` branch contains untested and possibly backward incompatible features.
+By doing so, your feature branch would deploy this changes to `prod` at the end of the git flow.
-- Again, NEVER merge `development` into your feature branch. :)
+- Again, NEVER merge `dev` into your feature branch. :)
-- Never merge `development` into `production` branch if there are untested features in `development`.
+- Never merge `dev` into `prod` branch if there are untested features in `dev`.
   - :point_up:
-- Never create a feature branch from `development`.
+- Never create a feature branch from `dev`.
   - :point_up:
-- Never push commits directly to `development` or `production` branch, always create PRs and make sure that your PR is reviewed by another developer.
+- Never push commits directly to `dev` or `prod` branch, always create PRs and make sure that your PR is reviewed by another developer.
 - Never use force-pushes.
   - If anyone else has checked out your branch (say, to review/test your changes), they will have to delete their copy of your branch and re-fetch it from the remote repository.
   - Rebase/force-push can have a tendency to mess up the placement of comments made on your PR in GitHub/Bitbucket — sometimes they will disappear entirely!